preemptive/r8-docs/README.md

 ### Not Applicable

+R8 is designed for use with Android projects.
-Some options are not applicable in Android projects:
+However some options it supports are not applicable in Android projects:

 | Rule                            | Description                                |
 |---------------------------------|--------------------------------------------|